Vitalos logo

 High

-MCV measures the average size of red blood cells.
+Mean Corpuscular Volume (MCV) indicates the average size of red blood cells.
+This test measures that average volume.

 Hemoglobina eritrocitara medie (MCH)